apollo

 About Emquin Syrup

-Emquin Syrup belongs to the class of medications called quinolines, primarily used to treat malaria and amebiasis.
-Malaria is a life-threatening disease caused by Plasmodium parasites transmitted through the bite of infected female Anopheles mosquitoes.
+Emquin Syrup belongs to the class of medications called 'quinolines', primarily used to treat malaria.
+It is occasionally used to reduce the symptoms of rheumatoid arthritis and to treat conditions such as systemic and discoid lupus erythematosus, sarcoidosis, and porphyria cutanea tarda.
+Malaria is a life-threatening disease caused by the Plasmodium parasites, which are transmitted through the bite of infected female Anopheles mosquitoes.
 It typically causes high fever, chills, sweating, and body aches.
 Without timely treatment, malaria can lead to serious complications, including organ failure and death.
-Amebiasis is an intestinal infection caused by the parasite Entamoeba histolytica.
-It spreads through contaminated food or water and can cause symptoms like diarrhoea, abdominal pain, and, in severe cases, liver abscess.

 The dose and duration of treatment with Emquin Syrup can be determined by the doctor based on your medical condition.
-The common side effects of Emquin Syrup include changes in vision, seizures, hallucinations, muscle weakness, and feeling faint.
+The common side effects of Emquin Syrup include vomiting, nausea, hair loss, stomach pain, stomach upset, loss of appetite, diarrhoea and itchy skin.
 Most of these side effects are temporary and gradually resolve over time.
 However, consult the doctor if any of these side effects persist or worsen.

 Uses of Emquin Syrup